chilllfrog/rusty-trading/README.md

 # rusty-trading
-rust interface for trading on all mainstream central exchanges
+rust interface for trading on all major central exchanges